Fitness was a big part of my life growing up. From soccer to basketball to swimming to track & field, I played/swam/ran it all.

 When I’m feeling physically meh, one of the best things I can do for myself is go work out!
 If I don’t feel like it, I always tell myself to just start a workout and that I can stop anytime, and 99.8% of the time, I finish that workout because I feel better once I start and I feel soo much better afterward.

 To sum this whole post up, I try to generally do the things that make me feel good, both health and fitness-wise.
-Like staying active, eating mostly healthy food but not too much healthy food, and switching from cardboard to plastic applicators. (<- A joke, but truly, my life hasn’t been the same since.)
+Like staying active and eating mostly healthy food, along with some treats, too. 🙂

 So tell me…